PandaMunda/Human-Follower-Bot/Human-Follower-Bot.md

 # Human-Follower-Bot
 It can follow humans or moving objects with the help of HC-SR04 Ultrasonic Sensor, Can be used as a nanny bot for kids or to carry heavy baggage without support.

-Its pretty similar to the previous repository so i have reused the setup for this one too
+Its pretty similar to the previous repository so i have reused the setup for this one too and its basically just quite the opposite of the previous one.

 First of all get all the required parts: